Wolves

 Future Developments

 Sudbury Arena is now not only the oldest arena in the OHL, but also one of the least up-to-date, and while it is undescribably cool to go to a game there, it should come as no surprise that the city would like to replace it.
 The new arena has been approved in principle by the council but is still being held up by final planning approval from the province.
 As of the fall of 2021 there are still no shovels in the ground, but the plans are still on the books.
-Once the new arena out on the Kingsway is open, the plan is to demolish Sudbury Arena and replace it with a convention centre and hotel.
+The city has started buying up properties adjacent to the old rink and one expects they'll have a new building... eventually.

 Franchise History